Last updated: July 1, 2026

 - Adding alt text and internal links

-- Structuring content with headers (H1, H2, etc.)
+- Structuring content with headers (H1, H2, and so on)

-2. Form Creation and Routing
+2. Form creation and routing

-- Building contact forms or newsletter signups
+- Building contact forms and newsletter signups

 - Connecting forms to email automation tools